kdoore/1335GitBook/project-3-class-definitions/pattern/pshapes-svg-vertex-shapes.md

 We can make modifications to the Pattern class to help smooth out these difficulties.

 The Noun Project  [https://thenounproject.com/](https://thenounproject.com/) Provides an easy way to get some simple svg's that we can use to create patterns.

+Instructions to remove text from SVG:

 #Table of Fill, Stroke Syntax for PShapes